cloudbloc/cloudbloc/README.md

-# CloudBloc — Cloud Building Blocks
+# Cloudbloc — Cloud Building Blocks

 ## ⚡ SaaS-as-Code
+**One Terraform module (bloc) = One SaaS replacement.**

-**CloudBloc** is the next step after *IaaS, IaC, and SaaS.*
+**Cloudbloc** is the next step after *IaaS, IaC, and SaaS.*

-👉 **SaaS-as-Code**: opinionated Terraform + Kubernetes modules that let you replace expensive SaaS with **self-hosted building blocks on GCP.**
+👉 **SaaS-as-Code**: opinionated Terraform + Kubernetes modules that let you replace overpriced SaaS with **self-hosted building blocks on your Cloud.**

-💡 With CloudBloc, you can **Deploy an entire SaaS with a single bloc** in minutes — just one Terraform module.
+💡 With Cloudbloc, you don’t stitch together infra — you drop in **one module** and get a **complete SaaS replacement** running in your cluster.
+Just set a few variables → production-ready stack.
+No YAML sprawl.
+No manual plumbing.

+🔧 **How it works:**
+Each bloc is a pre-packaged Terraform module that wires up the right cloud + Kubernetes resources for you. **Minimal infra work, maximum leverage.**

 > 🔓 **Everything in this repository is open source and will remain free forever.**